-G. Kieh, H. Mbaye, C. Rackaway (Chair), R. Sanders, R. Schaefer Associate Professors:
+H. Mbaye, J. Peralta, C. Rackaway (Chair), R. Sanders, R. Schaefer (Interim Chair of Criminology) Associate Professors:

-T. Hunter, S. Lee (Director of Graduate Studies), J. Peralta, P. Rutledge Assistant Professors:
+A. Fleming, T. Hunter, S. Lee (Director of Graduate Studies), P. Rutledge Assistant Professors:

-A. Fleming, K. Owen Lecturers:
+K. Barrett, D. McLean, K. Owen Senior Lecturer:

-K. Barrett, S. Drammeh Instructors:
+S. Drammeh Instructor:

-M. Beznosov, D. McLean
+M. Beznosov

 Master of Public Administration

 Master of Public Administration, M.P.A.

 The Master of Public Administration (M.P.A.) degree program is designed to educate current (inservice) and future (pre-service) public service leaders with ethical behavior and professional competencies that promote public service values extending from UWG's values of achievement, caring, collaboration, inclusiveness, innovation, integrity, sustainability, and wisdom.
 The program prepares students with the knowledge and skills to advance the public interest through teaching, research, and service to the community.
-The M.P.A. program is accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
+The M.P.A. program is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).

 Overall Learning Outcomes

 Students will be able to: